pastoriomarco/manymove/manymove_bringup/docker/README.md

 ${MANYMOVE_ROS_WS}/src/manymove/manymove_bringup/docker/run_manymove_container.sh jazzy --pull-latest
 ```

 The script inspects existing images for the stored commit hash, skips the rebuild if it already matches, and records the resolved commit inside the image at `/opt/manymove_ws/.manymove_commit`.
+Need to refresh even when nothing changed?
+Append `--force-rebuild`.

 ### Inspect baked commits